appwrite/appwrite/CONTRIBUTING.md

 ### User Interface

 Appwrite UI is built with two frameworks [Svelte](https://svelte.dev/) and [Svelte Kit](https://kit.svelte.dev/).
 You can refer the repo [Appwrite-Console](https://github.com/appwrite/console) to learn and explore.
+Appwrite is using [Pink](https://github.com/appwrite/pink) for CSS.

+To contribute to the UI, head over to the [Contribution Guide](https://github.com/appwrite/console/blob/main/CONTRIBUTING.md)

 ### Get Started